Cybersecurity, Associate of Science Degree

-- Demonstrate the ability to locate technical resources to solve computer security problems with networking hardware and software.
+- Demonstrate the ability to locate technical resources to solve security-related problems with networking hardware and software.

-- Demonstrate proficiency with various software packages to find common security vulnerabilities using theories learned in the classroom to design and implement a workable solution.
+- Demonstrate proficiency with various tools to solve common security vulnerabilities using theories learned in the classroom to design and implement a workable solution.